lingondricka2/Randomize_ComfyScript/README.md

 ```sh
 python randomizer.py list
 ```
 to get a list of all models, useful when editing the yaml file.
+The settings in the yaml file is rather conservative right now to avoid images that have artifacts and are too out there, but that can be changed of course.
 ```sh
 python randomizer.py
 ```
 To run the randomizer.
 The resulting images can be loaded in ComfyUI web-ui.

+## TODO
+* A GUI for the settings would be great, but probably not going to happen.
+* Random shape/gradients blending (almost done)
+* Random regional prompts using color segmentation
+* Other small things like random VAE

 ## Examples
 Cherry picked from 200 generated images using prompt "monkey typing on a typewriter"